 Shingles are one of the most common roofing materials.
 You can find it at any local builder’s depot, and one of the best choices for withstanding strong winds is fiberglass shingles.
 Not only are they sturdy, but they’re also less likely to break and warp from extreme weather and temperatures.
 If they’re properly installed, fiberglass shingles will be able to withstand even the strongest winds.
 They’re a step up from asphalt shingles, which most manufacturers stopped producing by the end of 2008 because they weren’t good for the environment and were difficult to recycle.
 And to this day, many homeowners have been replacing their asphalt shingles with fiberglass.

-In most situations, they’re are cheaper and more cost-effective than organic shingles.
-Compared to others on the market, they’re one of the cheapest compared slate, wood, and clay.
+In most situations, they are cheaper and more cost-effective than organic shingles.
+Compared to others on the market, they’re one of the cheapest compared to slate, wood, and clay.
 You shouldn’t rely so much on the material’s quality as you should on the installation process, because many problems are often caused by poor craftsmanship.

 Compared to shingles and tiles, metal roofing has a more industrial look.
 They can also cover more surface area.
 That’s why they’re often used for warehouses and other commercial buildings.
 Metal roofing is a logical choice for many businesses and homes, especially if you’re looking for something that can handle the strong winds of the Coastal Bend.

 Like most roofing materials, it can keep water and moisture out of your home’s interior.
 Most roofs get blown off when air comes into the home.
 And because it can’t easily pass through homes with a metal roof, it’s less likely to come off during a hurricane or windstorm.
-It’s a good idea to keep your windows and doors closed when there’s a storm, because they can serve as passageways for strong wind to get into your home.
+It’s a good idea to keep your windows and doors closed when there’s a storm because they can serve as passageways for a strong wind to get into your home.
 And if the interior has a higher air pressure than what’s outside, it can affect your roof’s integrity.

 Clay tiles have been used by homeowners for centuries.
 They have also been sought after by many people because of their durability, style, and texture.
 However, clay tiles aren’t the first thing people think about when they need a roof that can withstand strong winds.
-They need to be securely fastened, which will require the proper planning of a roofing professional.
+They need to be securely fastened, which will require the proper planning of roofing professionals.
 If clay tiles get taken off by strong winds, they can move at high speed and can put your neighbors’ lives at risk.
 It can also inflict severe and widespread damage to nearby homes.
-Most roofing professionals recommend using a foam adhesive while you’re fastening clay tiles to roof sheathing.
+Most roofing professionals recommend using foam adhesive while you’re fastening clay tiles to roof sheathing.

 Clay tiles can also give you a range of different benefits (such as aesthetic style, resistance to weather, and more insulation).
 They’re also heavier than shingles and other roofing materials, so it’s not as likely to be uprooted by strong winds.
 Like any other roofing installation, it requires the skills of a roofing professional to get the most performance against the strong winds of the Coastal Bend.